MicrosoftDocs/fabric-docs/docs/enterprise/capacity-settings.md

 ### Delegated tenant settings

-Delegate the tenant settings listed in this section to specific users or security groups.
-[Delegating admin settings](../admin/admin-overview.md#delegate-admin-rights) to other admins in your organization, allows granular control across your organization.
+Delegate the tenant settings listed in this section to specific security groups.
+[Delegating admin settings](../admin/admin-overview.md#delegate-admin-rights) allows granular control across your organization.

 To delegate a tenant setting, follow these steps: